 Ibiza Rocks has no doubt in our minds; Tony Pike will have ample more tales for the foreseeable future, and undoubtedly make plenty more musician friends.
 As the legacy continues we welcome you to join in the party in the place that Freddie Mercury, George Michael, Grace Jones and so many other music legends held so dear to their hearts.

-With the likes of New Order, Kasabian, Kaiser Chiefs and many more set to hangout and stay over at the Ibiza Rocks House this coming summer, THE ROCK STAR LEGACY WILL CONTINUE ………..
+With another set of stars set to hangout and stay over at the Ibiza Rocks House this coming summer, THE ROCK STAR LEGACY WILL CONTINUE ………..